Skip to main content

 Note: This option will automatically delete all feature branches that no longer have any pull requests coming from them.

-7. As a Pipeline owner you can choose whether to Require pull request descriptions for all the PRs (pull requests) created in the Pipeline by other team members.
+As a pipeline owner you can choose whether to Require pull request descriptions for all the PRs (pull requests) created in the pipeline by other team members.

-8. Choose whether or not the Pipeline can only be edited by the owner, or any user in the team (if you leave the option unticked).
+Choose whether or not the pipeline can only be edited by the owner, or any user in the team (if you leave the option turned off).

 It is recommended to click the Add webhook button and Gearset will automatically create the webhook for you: